 Massey Business School staff are internationally-renowned for their research and teaching and learning methods.
 You will be working with internationally-recognised specialists, for example:

-Ranked 8th in the world for his research in marketing (by the American Marketing Association (AMA)), Professor van Heerde is a world-leading marketing academic, and expert on measuring the quantitative effect of marketing, including the impact of advertising on sales.
+Professor van Heerde is a world-leading marketing academic and expert on measuring the quantitative effect of marketing, including the impact of advertising on sales.

-In 2013-2015 alone he had 7 articles published in the top four international marketing publications (Journal of Consumer Research, Journal of Marketing, Journal of Marketing Research and Marketing Science).
+In 2013-2015 he had seven articles published in the top four international marketing publications (Journal of Consumer Research, Journal of Marketing, Journal of Marketing Research and Marketing Science).